 Step 2: Set the consent question

-The consent question must have a radio button answer component.
+The consent question must have a radio button or single checkbox answer component.

 Once you have created your consent question and turned response publishing on, you'll see the Set Up Consent Question button.

-Within the drop-down list you will see of all the questions in your consultation which have a radio button answer component.
+Within the dropdown list you will see all of the questions in your consultation which have a radio button or single checkbox answer component.
 Select the question you added as the consent question.